 The Digital POWRR Project is committed to creating and supporting inclusive, diverse, and equitable communities of practice.
-We aim to be a welcoming organization that is anti-oppression, recognizes intersectionalities, and works compassionately across differences.
+We aim to be a welcoming organization that is anti-oppressive, recognizes intersectionalities, and works compassionately across differences.

 We know that the best problem-solving and critical thinking happens when people with a wide array of experiences and perspectives come together to work in comfort and safety as peers.
-We therefore expect participants in the POWRR Institutes to help create thoughtful and respectful environments where that interaction can take place.
+We therefore expect participants in POWRR events to help create thoughtful and respectful environments where that interaction can take place.

 This Code of Conduct applies to all meetings, events, working groups, and other activities organized by Digital POWRR, including those taking place in-person or online.

 Digital POWRR is dedicated to providing collaborative experiences that are free from all forms of harassment, and inclusive of all people.
 Small actions you can take will help us meet this goal.
 For instance, we suggest:

 - listening as much as you speak, and remembering that colleagues may have expertise you are unaware of;

 - encouraging and yielding the floor to those whose viewpoints may be under-represented in a group;